fati1905/Building-polygonisation-using-aerial-images/README.md

 To run this project, you will need the following dependencies:

-1. **This is a notebook, it can be directly run in Google Colab or similar tool**
+1. **This is a notebook, can be directly run in Google Colab or similar tool**
 2. **Mind the changes of paths and dataset availability**

 ## Results